-No venue reservation or booking shall be made until a completed application form is lodged with the Venue Hire department.
+No venue reservation or booking shall be made until a completed application form is lodged and payment of the application fee is received by the Venue Hire department.
 If the application is considered to be appropriate, a booking shall then be confirmed in writing.
 Final approval shall not be granted until an Open Space Licence Agreement has been issued, signed by both parties and a copy returned to Place Management NSW.